Kosmos 1408: Destruction

 On 15 November 2021, at around 02:50 UTC, the satellite was destroyed as part of an anti-satellite weapons test by Russia.
 The direct-ascent anti-satellite A-235 "Nudol" anti-ballistic missile was launched from Plesetsk Cosmodrome at around 02:45 UTC.
 The system had been undergoing testing since 2014, but this was the first satellite it destroyed.
 The Outer Space Treaty, which Russia has ratified, bans some types of military activities in space, but not anti-satellite missiles using conventional warheads.

 The destruction of the satellite and missile produced a cloud of space debris that threatened the International Space Station.
 The seven crew members aboard the ISS (four American, two Russian, one German) were told to put on their spacesuits and take shelter in the crew capsules so they could quickly return to Earth if debris struck the station.
 The satellite had been in orbit at an altitude ~50 kilometers (~30 miles) above the ISS orbital altitude, with the debris intersecting the orbit of the ISS every 93 minutes.

 The crew sheltered for only the second and third passes through the debris field, based on an assessment of the debris risk.
 There is no evidence that any debris hit the station, but the risk of a potential impact was thought to be increased by a factor of five for the following weeks and months, and the longer term risk was doubled.
 In June 2022 the ISS had to manoeuvre to avoid a piece of debris from the satellite.
-The debris can also pose a risk to other low Earth orbit satellites, and several SpaceX Starlink satellites underwent maneuvers to reduce the risk of collision with the debris.
+The debris can also pose a risk to other low Earth orbit satellites, and several SpaceX Starlink satellites underwent manoeuvres to reduce the risk of collision with the debris.
 On 18 January 2022 there was a near miss (separated by only 14.5 m) between a piece of debris and the Tsinghua Science Satellite.